 I always think of Japan as a technological utopia — a world populated by super-cool robots and ultra-high-tech gadgets.
-There are over 85 million Japanese citizens on the net, and Japan’s mobile phones make the iPhone look like a cheap toy.
+Over 85 million Japanese citizens are on the net, and Japan’s mobile phones make the iPhone look like a cheap toy.

-Given the fact that Japan has one of the most wired populations in the world, you would expect that its politicians would be using the latest technology to connect with voters.
+Given that Japan has one of the most wired populations in the world, you would expect that its politicians would be using the latest technology to connect with voters.
 But that isn’t the case.
-In fact, it’s against the law for Japanese politicians to use the Internet to campaign for office.
+It’s against the law for Japanese politicians to use the Internet to campaign for office.

 What does this all mean?
 It means that Ichiro Ozawa won’t be responding to your MySpace friend request any time soon.
 And Yutaka Kobayashi won’t be tweeting.
-And Kan Suzuki won’t be appearing at his campaign headquarters in Second Life.
-Suzuki has temporarily closed his Second Life headquarters until after the election.
+And Kan Suzuki won’t appear at his campaign headquarters in Second Life.
+As a result, Suzuki has temporarily closed his Second Life headquarters until after the election.

 Japan’s election laws control more than just the Internet.
-The laws, originally drafted in 1950, also govern how much-printed material may be distributed and in what format.
-Suzuki recently complained to the BBC that he was limited to printing leaflets for only 3% of the voters in his district.
+The 1950s-era laws also govern how much-printed material may be distributed and in what format.
+For example, Suzuki recently complained to the BBC that he was limited to printing leaflets for only 3% of the voters in his district.
 Hardly enough to educate the voters in his prefecture about his stance on the issues.

 What sort of campaigning is allowed during the election season?
-Mostly public events, televised debates, standing outside of train stations shaking hands.
-Also, the ever-popular campaign-mobile.
+Mostly public events, televised debates, standing outside train stations shaking hands.
+Also, the ever-popular “campaign-mobile.”
 Campaign-mobiles work something like this: a late model sedan rolls through residential neighborhoods with a voice blaring from the PA system mounted on the roof, “People of the Kanagawa Prefecture, please consider voting for Yataka Kobayashi.
 Thank you.”
-That’s as high tech as it gets during campaign season in Japan.
+That’s as high-tech as it gets during campaign season in Japan.

 It makes me wonder whether Suzuki might have been premature in shutting down his Second Life campaign.
 What if a virtual Kan Suzuki campaign-mobile drove around the grid making announcements over a virtual PA system?
 Are simulations of acceptable real-life campaign efforts legal?
 If Japan were a more litigious society, we might find out.
 Something tells me that no candidate wants to be the test case.

-In Japan, there are many opinions as to why these laws are still in place and what should be done about them.
-One one hand, young people — hopped up on technology as they are these days — want more information about the candidates and issues.
-It seems logical that the Internet might be a good way to distribute information.
-On the other hand, there are some young people who feel the internet is too informal for something as important as an election, and besides, important decisions should be left to older people!
+There are many opinions on why these laws are still in place and what to do about them.
+On the one hand, young people — hopped up on technology as they are these days — want more information about the candidates and issues.
+It seems logical that the Internet might be a good way to distribute campaign information.
+On the other hand, there are some young people who feel the Internet is too informal for something as important as an election.
+And besides, important decisions should be left to older people!

 One Japanese university student commented to the BBC that “Internet resources are not very official” and noted that “if the government or any politicians are on the web, it doesn’t feel right.”